kato4kaaaaaa/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts
+:👂 heard
+: 🎓 known
+: 🖐 used

 - Syntax and concepts
-  - value :🖐 used
+  - value : 🖐 used
   - identifier : 🖐 used
   - variable : 🖐 used
   - constant : 🖐 used
-  - scalar :👂 heard
+  - scalar : 🖐 used
-  - literal
+  - literal : 🖐 used
   - expression
   - heap
-  - function : 🎓 known
+  - function : 🖐 used
   - procedure
   - method
   - class
   - prototype
-  - event : 🎓 known
+  - event
   - type
   - primitive types
   - reference types